Changing the world through advanced research

-World-class clinical cancer trials in South Texas.
+World-class clinical cancer trials

 In medicine, clinical trials are the means by which medical treatments — medications, devices and treatment strategies — are investigated for safety and effectiveness in humans.

 Clinical trials are scientific research designed to produce the highest-quality data possible, so they are conducted in adherence to the strictest scientific standards.
 These standards are in place for two reasons:

 New cancer treatments are first developed in a lab

 Clinical trials are one of the last steps in the long and careful process of studying whether medical treatments are appropriate, safe, and effective.
 In most cases, the process of investigating a new treatment begins in a laboratory, where new ideas are first developed and tested.